 – Size exclusion chromatography

 These methods, however, are not able to process large volumes and lack precision.
 Also, multiple centrifugation steps can damage the exosomes.
 Microfluidics technology has gained attention due to an ever-increasing need for efficient and easy-to-use methods for studying exosomes.

 Microfluidic chips are made of microchannels and microchambers that are excellent for manipulating micron and submicron particles and small sample volumes.
 Many microfluidic designs have been used so far for studying exosomes which have shown high levels of purity and sensitivity as well as low costs and ease of operation compared to conventional methods.
-Microfluidic chips for exosome isolation can be classified into the following items:
+Microfluidic chips for exosome studies can be classified into the following applications: